Surfshark is a relatively young VPN that offers security, speed, and privacy that benefits users when surfing the internet.

 6. Uses Industry Standard VPN Protocols and Other Features

 Surfshark currently has two tunneling protocols available:

 IKEv2 is currently a popular choice for most VPNs because it offers a lot of features.
-These features include a flexible connection for network switching thanks to wide range encryption protocols and it’s as secure as Fort Knox.
-This is a big plus considering that other VPNs use PPTP which is less secure.
+These features include a flexible connection for network switching thanks to wide range encryption protocols which helps to unblock geo-restrictions and stream Netflix

 Their OpenVPN protocol can switch between UDP and TCP.
 The latter is reliable but slow while the former is fast but lacks in functionality.

 Switching between protocols in Surfshark is easily done.
 You only need to go to settings (located at the top right corner), make your way to the advanced section and you should see the protocols window.